svale/kirkeaar/README.md

 nextByDate({ date: isLuxonDateTime})
 ```
 `nextByDate()` takes an object with a date parameter, as shown above, and returns an array of filtered results based on that date.
 It is an array, since commemorative days, might fall on the same sundays as regular church year sundays.
-By default `nextByDate({date, commemorative: false})`, so if commemorative days are needed set it to true.
+By default `nextByDate({date, commemorative: true})`, so if commemorative days are not needed set it to false.
 ```js
 nextByDate({ date: '2022-02-06', commemorative: true})
 ```